 - a.
-To qualify as a VEOA eligible, an applicant must be either: (a) a: - (1) A "preference eligible"; or (b) a " - (2) A veteran separated from the armed forces U.S.

-Armed Forces after 3 or more years of continuous active service performed under honorable conditions or (c) a; - (3) A veteran who was released shortly before completing a 3-year tour. - b.
-Active service, as defined in Title 37 U.S.C{7.} means active duty in the U.S. uniformed services and includes (a) full the following: - (1) Full-time training duty; (b) annual - (2) Annual training duty; (c) full - (3) Full-time National Guard duty; and (d) attendance - Attendance, while in the active service, at a school designated as a service school by law, or by the secretary of the U.S. military department concerned.
+To qualify as a VEOA eligible, an applicant must be either:- - (a)(1) -Aa "preference eligible"; or- - (b)(2) -a-A "veteran separated from the Aarmed Fforces after 3 or more years of continuous active service performed under honorable conditions"; or - (c)(3) -a A veteran who was released shortly before completing a 3-year tour. - b.
+Active service, as defined in Title 37 U.S.C{7.} means active duty in the uniformed services and includes the following: - (1) (a) Ffull-time training duty;- - (2) (b) Aannual training duty; - (3) (c) Ffull-time National Guard duty; and - (d) Aattendance, while in the active service, at a school designated as a service school by law, or by the secretary of the military department concerned.

-Entrance Examinations for Announced Vacancies
+422 Entrance Examinations for Announced Vacancies

 Many vacancies posted externally have one or more entrance examination requirements.
-Applicants who qualify based on their performance on the applicable examination(s) may receive further employment consideration depending on their examination score and preference-eligible status.
-However, passing the applicable examination(s) does not guarantee employment with the Postal Service (see chapter 3).
+Applicants who qualify on one or more of these examinations based on their performance on the applicable examination(s) may receive further employment consideration depending on their examination score and preference-eligible status.
+However, passing one or more examinations the applicable examination(s) does not guarantee employment with the Postal Service (see chapter 3).